ikegwukc/ikegwukc/README.md

 ### Hi there 👋🏾

-My Name is Kelechi Ikegwu, I'm currently an Senior AI Engineer.
+My Name is Kelechi Ikegwu, I'm currently an Senior AI Engineer at MACK Trucks & Volvo Trucks.

 **Outside of work I am working on:**
 - Developing a roguelite